-- 1.1 The Royal Academy of Dance (RAD) has a 'duty of care' to provide a safe environment for and to promote the health and well-being of children under the age of 18 years and adults at risk.
-The RAD takes all reasonable steps to ensure that safeguarding and promoting the welfare of children and adults at risk is embedded in our contact with them through the training and activities we provide. - 1.2 The protection of children and adults at risk is important to the RAD.
-The aim of the RAD's Policy and Procedures on Safeguarding Children and Adults at Risk (the "Policy") is to ensure that children and adults at risk with whom RAD comes into contact are well protected and that there is a system in place to protect their welfare. - 1.3 The RAD believes that the welfare of the child is paramount, and that all children and adults at risk regardless of age, disability, gender, race, sexual orientation or identity, or religious belief have the right to equal protection from all types of harm or abuse. - 1.4 The purpose of this policy and associated procedures is: - to facilitate protection for children under the age of 18 years and adults at risk during any activity provided by the RAD; - to provide staff with procedures to follow in the event that they suspect a child or adult at risk may be experiencing abuse or be at risk of abuse or harm; - to protect children and adults at risk where there is a concern about the behaviour of an adult, including a member of RAD staff; - to assist all individuals at the RAD to meet their duty of care to safeguard all children and adults at risk who take part in RAD activities; - to uphold our duty to have due regard to the need to prevent people (children, adults at risk and students) from being drawn into terrorism, known as the Prevent Duty; and - to ensure that where RAD staff, students, Faculty of Education students or visitors have concerns about the welfare of children or adults at risk, they are in a position to take appropriate steps to address them.
+- 1.1 The Royal Academy of Dance (RAD) has a 'duty of care' to provide a safe environment for and to promote the health and well-being of children, young people and adults at risk.
+The RAD takes all reasonable steps to ensure that safeguarding and promoting the welfare of children and adults at risk is embedded in our contact with them through the training and activities we provide.
+The RAD ensures that children and adults at risk are well protected and that there is a system in place to safeguard their welfare. - 1.2 The RAD believes that the welfare of the children and adults is paramount, regardless of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation have the right to equal protection from all types of harm or abuse as defined in the Equality Act 2010. - 1.3 The purpose of this policy and procedures is: - to facilitate protection for children under the age of 18 years and adults at risk during any activity provided by the RAD; - to provide staff with procedures to follow in the event that they suspect a child or adult at risk may be experiencing abuse or be at risk of abuse or harm; - to protect children and adults at risk where there is a concern about the behaviour of an adult, including a member of RAD staff; - to assist all individuals at the RAD to meet their duty of care to safeguard all children and adults at risk who take part in RAD activities; - to uphold our duty to have due regard to the need to prevent people (children, adults at risk and students) from being drawn into terrorism, known as the Prevent Duty; and - to ensure that where RAD staff, RAD Trustees, RAD Subcommittee members, Trustees, students, Faculty of Education students or visitors have concerns about the welfare of children or adults at risk, they are in a position to take appropriate steps to address them.